UllaRisager/Learn-with-Locals/_drafts/what-i-learned-from-startupweekend-and-strikingly.md

 ---
 layout: post
-title: What I learned from Strikingly and  Startup Weekend in Bali
+title: What I learned from Strikingly and Startup Weekend
-subtitle: How teaching my mates freed up time for my own projects
+subtitle: Strikingly’s mission is so crystal clear it’s hard NOT to be inspired
 image_path: /uploads/strikingly.jpg
 banner: /uploads/strikingly.jpg
 image-alt: Strikingly